sudar/pig-samples/README.md

 Collection of Pig scripts that I use for my talks and workshops about Pig and Hadoop.

+## Slides

+You can find the slides that I used from my [slideshare account](http://www.slideshare.net/Sudar/pig-workshop).
+You can also checkout, some of my [other talks](http://sudarmuthu.com/my-talks) as well.

 ## File list

 ### Pig files